MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-policies.md

 | **Unauthorized disclosure (preview)** | Detects sharing of information containing content that is explicitly designated as confidential or internal to unauthorized individuals.
 This classifier can help customers manage regulatory compliance obligations such as FINRA Rule 2010 and SEC Rule 10b-5. |Content in .msg, .docx, .pdf, .txt, .rtf, .jpeg, .jpg, .png, .gif, .bmp, .svg files |

 > [!NOTE]
-> "*" Policies using Harassment, Profanity, and Threat classifiers in the English language inspect and evaluate messages with a word count of three or greater.
+> Policies using *Harassment, Profanity, and Threat classifiers in the English language inspect and evaluate messages with a word count of three or greater.
 For a complete list of supported languages for these classifiers, see [Trainable classifier definitions](/microsoft-365/compliance/classifier-tc-definitions).

 > [!IMPORTANT]
 > Classifiers in (preview) may detect a large volume of bulk sender/newsletter content due to a known issue.
 While these classifiers are in preview, you can mitigate the detection of large volumes of bulk sender/newsletter content by adding the [*Message is not sent to any of these domains* condition](/microsoft-365/compliance/communication-compliance-policies#conditional-settings) to your polices with a list of domains to exclude.